 The Consultation experience

 The practitioner will take a full and detailed history.
 Above all, the patient is given time to talk, and the practitioner will be concerned with establishing a complete picture.
 The Applied Kinesiology practitioner will perform a wide variety of muscle tests.
-This is used in conjunction with standard diagnostic tests whenever relevant – X-rays, physical diagnosis, history, blood tests, etc.
+This is used in conjunction with standard diagnostic tests such as observation, orthopedic testing, neurological testing, palpation, vital signs and whenever relevant – X-rays, MRI, blood tests, etc to form a diagnosis.

 AK provides a system whereby the practitioner works with the patient and the patient is able to be actively involved in their treatment.
 In this way, the patient is able to adopt a much greater sense of responsibility.

 When visiting an AK practitioner, expect to be involved.
-Treatment may involve any combination of manipulative work, guidance in self-treatment, nutritional support and homeopathic remedies.
+Treatment may involve any combination of manipulative work, guidance in self-treatment and nutritional support.